-As such, given the benefits of item-specific and relational processing on memory, the present study tested whether these encoding strategies can be used to reduce the illusion of competence found for backward and symmetrical paired associates and unrelated word pairs.
-Specifically, Experiment 1 compares JOLs and cued-recall performance for each of the aforementioned encoding strategies to a standard JOL control group who receives no explicit encoding instructions.
-Next, Experiment 2 tests whether combining these encoding manipulation with an explicit warning about the deceptive nature of backward, symmetrical, and unrelated study pairs further reduces the illusion of competence.
-Finally, across both experiments, we follow the design of Maxwell & Huff (in press) in the use of calibration plots to analyze how well calibrated participants’ JOL ratings are with their correct recall rates and to gauge if participants are over/under confident with their JOL ratings.
-For Experiment 1, we found that relational encoding increased correct recall for unrelated pairs and that item-specific encoding increased correct recall for backward pairs.
-For Experiment 2, these effects were replicated, but there was no effect of warning on recall rates.
-Collectively, this set of experiments shows that having participants engage in additional encoding manipulations at study can be beneficial in reducing the illusion of competence.
+Given the benefits of item-specific and relational processing on memory, the present study tested whether these encoding strategies can be used to reduce the illusion of competence found for backward and symmetrical related pairs and unrelated pairs.
+Specifically, Experiment 1 compares JOLs and cued-recall performance for each of the aforementioned encoding strategies to a standard read-only JOL control group who receives no explicit encoding instructions.
+Next, Experiment 2 tests whether combining these encoding manipulations with an explicit warning about the deceptive nature of backward, symmetrical, and unrelated study pairs further reduces the illusion of competence.
+Finally, across both experiments, we follow the analyses used by Maxwell & Huff (in press) by plotting participants JOL ratings against their recall rates using a series of calibration plots to gauge whether participants over/under predict subsequent recall.

 Experiment 1: Item-Specific vs Relational Encoding

 The goals of Experiment 1 were twofold.
 First, this experiment sought to replicate the illusion of competence for backward, symmetrical, and unrelated pairs for participants completing the silent reading task.
 Next, it tested whether the encoding manipulations modeled after the Item-Specific/Relational framework (Hunt & Einstein, 1981) could reduce the illusion of competence by either lowering JOL ratings, increasing correct recall, or both.
-Overall, it was expected that having participants engage in these additional processing tasks at encoding would reduce the illusion of competence by boosting correct recall relative to the control group.
-Additionally, because relational encoding forces participants to create an association instead of relying on the weak cues between pairs low in FAS, it was expected that this encoding manipulation would be especially beneficial for boosting recall of unrelated pairs.
-Finally, because item-specific processing has been shown to be more beneficial to memory when pairs are related, it was expected that this encoding strategy would be most beneficial for reducing the illusion of competence for backward and symmetrical pairs.
+Overall, it was expected that having participants engage in these additional processing tasks at encoding would reduce the illusion of competence by improving correct recall relative to the control group.
+Additionally, because relational encoding encourages participants to create an association instead of relying on the weak cues between pairs low in FAS, it was expected that this encoding manipulation would be particularly beneficial for improving recall of unrelated pairs.
+Finally, because item-specific processing has been shown to be more beneficial to memory when pairs are related (Huff & Bodner, 2014), it was expected that this encoding strategy would be most beneficial for reducing the illusion of competence for backward and symmetrical pairs.

 Method